 This app tries to give you this possibility.

 Asahi Kanji does not collect nor transmit any information.

 Up to version 1.3 this application did not require any particular permissions to run.

 This Optical Character Recognition module (OCR) was introduced in version 1.4.0 and several permissions are now required.

-When you download an update or the app for the first time, Google Play displays the following dialog box.
+When you downloaded an update or the app for the first time, Google Play used to display the following dialog box.

 "full network access"

 Network access is needed by the app in order to download two large files from googlecode.com